fllopis/range-slide-mango/README.md

 ## How to run testing.

 To run the app testing just use the followin command.
+This command will test the app, that run the pages and components, creating a snapshoot of the different results.

 ```
  - npm test